-The world into which she invites us is one of beauty, sophistication and elegance.
+The world she invites us into is one of beauty, sophistication, and elegance.
 Our lovely chanteuse was gorgeously wrapped in a chic, black evening gown with a halter, single-sleeved blouse equipoising her beautiful earrings and jeweled flourishes.
 She enthralled her audience, leading them through a captivating musical journey of romantic joie de vivre.
 Any individual concept of time faded; we were in her world and time.
 The evening fluttered past like a nostalgic summer daydream.

 Simply marvelous!
 Dianna Agron will be at Café Carlyle through April 9.
 You’ll need to move quickly to purchase tickets as her show fills the limited space.

 Runtime is about 90 minutes.

 35 E 76th St (at Madison Ave.)

 Reservations can be made by phone at 212.744.1600 or online via Café Carlyle.